yjxiong/temporal-segment-networks/README.md

 ## News & Updates

 Sep.
-8, 2017 - We released TSN models trained the Kinetics] dataset with 76.6% single model top-1 accuracy.
+8, 2017 - We released TSN models trained on the Kinetics dataset with 76.6% single model top-1 accuracy.
 Find the model weights and transfer learning experiment results on the [website][kinetics-action].

 Aug 10, 2017 - An experimental pytorch implementation of TSN is released [github][tsn-pytorch]